-Yes, some tuition assistance is available based on need through Rio Salado Community College and Grand Canyon University.
+Yes, some tuition assistance is available based on need through Rio Salado Community College.
+The application normally becomes available in March of the current school year.
 Contact the Rio Salado Financial Aid Office at 480-517-8310 for additional information.
-Contact Grand Canyon University at 602-639-6808 for additional information.